Shuttle/Pendel/docs/shuttle-access/guide.md

 ## Minimal API

-Create a new .NET 8.0 `ASP.NET Core Web API` project called `AccessGuide.WebApi` and remember to un-check the `Use controllers` option and to check the `Enabled OpenAPI support:
+Create a new .NET 8.0 `ASP.NET Core Web API` project called `AccessGuide.WebApi` and remember to un-check the `Use controllers` option and to check the `Enable OpenAPI support:

 If you run the application you should be able to invoke the `GET http://localhost:{port}/weatherforecast` endpoint to return a list of temperatur readings.